MeowCata/OLED-BitChart/README.md

 **Explanation of the `drawCurve()` parameters:**
 * `data`: The data to be plotted, which can be sensor readings.
 * `sampleRate`: The number of plots per second.
 * `jitter`: The fluctuation range for the maximum and minimum values of the line graph.
 Since the graph automatically adjusts its range based on the input `data`, this process involves a full-screen refresh (which is slightly time-consuming).
 To minimize refresh frequency, the maximum/minimum value is increased in by one unit of `jitter` value.
 Additionally, this expands the range, avoiding unnecessary screen refreshes caused by sensor noise (see [Runtime Explanation](#runtime-explanation) for details).
+* `topMargin_i`: The distance from the top of the screen to the drawing area (unit: pixels).
+This parameter, along with the next one, is used to adjust the drawing area.
+* `bottomMargin_i`: The distance from the bottom of the screen to the drawing area (unit: pixels).

 Here's an example using `MPU6050` as a temperature sensor ([runtime photo](https://github.com/MeowCata/oled-bitchart#runtime-image)) (MPU6050 extention: [pxt-mpu6050](https://github.com/zuoyu2014/pxt-mpu6050)):
 ```typescript